mariusrubo/Unity-Vertex-Displacements/README.md

 ![alt tag](https://github.com/mariusrubo/Unity-Vertex-Displacements/blob/master/lens_effect.jpg)

 # Applications
-One application is the distortion of virtual bodies in virtual body illusion using virtual reality.
+One application is the distortion of virtual bodies in virtual body illusions using virtual reality.
 Here, visuo-tactile congruency during touch is disrupted when the body's mesh is distorted, but preserved when a similar distortion is applied using vertex displacement.

 # Further Reading
 The technique is described in more detail in my article [to be announced].
 Please cite the article when using this repo for your academic work.